234–560 hours.

 There are approximately 4,000 Mail Service Provider facilities in the United States that process mail using presort software and mail.dat files.

-FloorPulse is purpose-built for this gap: affordable software that runs on any machine on your network — Windows, Linux, or Mac — and requires no specialized IT staff to operate.
+FloorPulse is purpose-built for this gap: affordable software that installs as a native Windows Service on a single machine on your network — and requires no specialized IT staff to operate.

 ~4,000 MSP facilities in the U.S.